stolostron/rhacm-docs/_pages/cheat_emails.md

 ## infosec@redhat.com

-Report a security incident or receive consultation on how to share information securely.
+Report security concerns, incidents, or receive consultation on how to share information securely.

 ## askprivacy@redhat.com